 The CFFF environmental sampling and monitoring program includes the sampling criteria presented in Table 10.1.
-Samples are either analyzed by the site's Chemical Laboratory or are sent off-site to a certified laboratory.
+Samples are either analyzed by the site's Chemical Laboratory or sent off-site to a certified laboratory.
 Sampling methods are in accordance with approved Environmental Protection Agency (EPA)/Department of Energy (DOE) methods.

-Action levels for sample results are established by approved procedures.
 (Note: For wells found not to contain water at the time of sampling, an evaluation is performed by the Environmental Protection Function to determine if alternate well data can be used to represent the dry well; or, if a new well must be installed.)
-Table 10.2 presents the well monitoring network, and typical program analytical sensitivities are presented in Table 10.3.
-Locations of air, vegetation and soil monitoring stations are presented in Figure 10.1.
-Figure 10.2 presents the locations of surface water monitoring stations, and the locations of monitoring wells are presented in Figure 10.3.